The Better Part of Some Time

 Artist Bio

-When not writing, Mike pursues freelance editing, and has also taken turns as a social worker, computer analyst and home contractor.
-He holds a B.A. in Psychology from York University, is a member of the League of Canadian Poets and The Ontario Poetry Society, and lives in Beeton.
+When not writing, I pursue freelance editing, and have also taken turns as a social worker, computer analyst and home contractor.
+I live in Beeton, hold a B.A. in Psychology from York University and I'm a member of the League of Canadian Poets, The Ontario Poetry Society and Editors Canada.

 *FortyOne: Local Art Market is a consignment based store, therefore all sales are final*